TheSoftwareHouse/github-favourites/README.md

 ## Project Structure

 #### `api`
-REST API Client definition, in subfolder `actions` you can add new API actions definition.
+REST API Client definition, in subfolder `actions` you can add new API action definition.

 #### `app`
 Place for pages of application, structured in directories based on application Domain/Routing.